-28.20.3 When executing any aileron roll, either the aircraft's CG trajectory (horizontal and Looping Lines) or attitude of the zero-lift axis (45 and vertical lines), must continue, during the rolling portion of the figure, to appear exactly the same as if there had there been no roll.
+- 28.20.3 When executing any aileron roll on horizontal and Looping Lines, the aircraft's CG trajectory must continue, during the rolling portion of the figure, to appear exactly the same as if there had there been no roll. - 28.20.4 When executing any aileron roll on 45 and vertical lines, the zero-lift axis must remain, during the rolling portion of the figure, at the same attitude to the flown line as if there had there been no roll.